Build a Homelab server using an old laptop

 PercentageAction=30

-# Action when critical power (shutdown)
+# Action at critical battery level (shutdown)

 CriticalPowerAction=PowerOff